Phase transitions for a planar quadratic contact process: Introduction

 In the situation in which $u_n(x)\equiv v_n$

 When $\beta > 4\eta/(1-\eta)$, there are three equilibrium solutions of \eqref{Iter}: $0$ and $\rho_u < 1/2 < \rho_s$ given by

-Using results of Weinberger \cite{W82} we can prove existence of wave speeds under the assumption $\beta > 4\eta/(1-\eta)$.
-That is, if $S^1$ is the circle of radius one in the plane, then there exists a function $c^*:S^1 \to \mathbb{R}\cup \{-\infty,\infty\},$ which gives the speed of propagation of plane waves solutions of \eqref{IDE} is in the direction $\theta$.
+Using results of \cite{W82}, we can prove existence of wave speeds under the assumption $\beta > 4\eta/(1-\eta)$.
+That is, if $S^1$ is the circle of radius one in the plane, then there exists a function $c^*:S^1 \to \mathbb{R}\cup \{-\infty,\infty\}$, which gives the speed of propagation of plane waves solutions of \eqref{IDE} in the direction $\theta$.

-\begin{theorem} If $c^*(\theta)> 0$ for all $\theta\in S^1$, then for large $L$ there is a nontrivial stationary distribution. \end{theorem}
+\begin{theorem} If $c^*(\theta)> 0$ for all $\theta\in S^1$, then for large $L$, there is a nontrivial stationary distribution. \end{theorem}

-The proof of this result is a straightforward generalization of Neuhauser's result in \cite{N-94}.
-There are three ingredients: (i) a hydrodynamic limit which shows that as $L\to\infty$ the particle system converges to a solution of \eqref{IDE}, (ii) a convergence result of Weinberger \cite{W82} for solutions of \eqref{IDE}, and (iii) a block construction.

-Our symmetry assumption implies that if the speed in some direction $(\theta_1,\theta_2)$ with $\theta_1\theta_2\neq 0$ is positive then there are a total of four directions obtained by reflection across the axes that also have positive speeds.
+The proof of this result is based on \citep{N-94}.
+There are three ingredients: \begin{enumerate}[(i)] \item a hydrodynamic limit, which shows that as $L\to\infty$ the particle system converges to a solution of \eqref{IDE}, \item a convergence result of \cite{W82} for solutions of \eqref{IDE}, and \item a block construction. \end{enumerate} Our symmetry assumption implies that if the speed in some direction $(\theta_1,\theta_2)$ is positive then there are a total of four directions obtained by reflection across the axes that also have positive speeds.
 From this, we see that if a large region of 0's develops then the process will be able to fill in this hole and hence there should be a stationary distribution.
-This intuition can be made rigorous by using a comparison with a ``generic population process'' of Bramson and Gray \cite{BG-91}.
+This intuition can be made rigorous by using a comparison with a ``generic population process'' of \cite{BG-91}.